Variable Selection with the Knockoffs: Composite Null Hypotheses: Main Results

 \section{Main Results}

-In case of a single composite test of the form $|\beta_i|\leq\delta$, the common approach is to compute super uniform p-values under the null (i.e., $\mathbb{P}\,(P\leq t)\leq t$) which clearly controls the probability of type I error by definition.
-This usually happens when the p-value is computed according to the distribution corresponding to a parameter on the boundary of the null region.
-However, in case of composite multiple testing problems, this argument gets more complicated as the dependencies between the statistics should be considered.
-The composite BH procedure \cite[Theorem 5.2]{benjamini2001control} guarantees the FDR control when the null p-values are super uniform, but it is only valid for independent p-values.
-On the other hand, the kncockoff filter is designed to utilize the model and covarites structure for computing one-bit p-values that handle the dependencies naturally.
-In developing the composite tests, it turns out that we can actually maintain this property of the knockoff procedure.
-To show the FDR control we rely on manipulating the estimates so that we can (upper) bound the following ratio\footnote{Recall that the knockoff procedure discards $D=\{j:|W_j|=0\}$ and as a result $T>0$ by definition.
-Also, we have $\mathbb{P}\Big\{W_j < 0 \ \big|\ |W_j|, \boldsymbol{W}_{-j}\Big\}>0$ for $|W_j|\neq 0$ since $\text{supp}\,(W_j)=\Real$.} as it is known that this will lead to rigorous FDR control at level $q\cdot R$ (\cite[Theorem~2]{barber2020robust} with $E_j=0$).
+In the case of a single composite test of the form $|\beta_i|\leq\delta_i$, the common approach is to compute super-uniform p-values under the null (i.e., $\mathbb{P}\,(P\leq t)\leq t$) which clearly controls the probability of type I error by the definition.
+The super-uniformity usually happens when a p-value is computed according to the distribution corresponding to a parameter on the boundary of the null region.
+However, for composite multiple testing problems {under the FDR control constraint}, this argument gets more complicated as the dependencies between the statistics should be considered. {The BH procedure guarantees the FDR control when the null p-values are super-uniform, mutually independent, and independent of the non-null p-values according to \cite{ramdas2019unified}.} On the other hand, the knockoff filter is designed to utilize the model and covariates structure for computing one-bit p-values that handle the dependencies naturally.
+It turns out that one can actually maintain this property of the knockoff procedure when developing composite tests. {Let $\Breve\Hc_0 = \{1\leq i\leq p:|\beta_i|\leq \delta_i\}$ denote the set of indices for which the composite null hypothesis is true.} To show the FDR control, we rely on manipulating the estimates so that the {null statistics ($j\in\Breve\Hc_0$)} satisfy the following inequality for some $B<\infty$,